2022 International Court of Justice judges election: Nomination procedure

-2022 candidates
+2022 nominees

 Marcelo Kohen, Secretary-General of the Institut de Droit International and Full Professor at the Graduate Institute of International and Development Studies in Geneva, from Argentina, was the first nominated candidate.

 Unusually, the Brazilian national group of the PCA nominated two candidates: Paulo Borba Casella, Full Professor at the University of São Paulo, and Leonardo Nemer Caldeira Brant, Full Professor at the University of Minas Gerais and Founder and President of the International Law Center (CEDIN) in Belo Horizonte, Brazil.
 The Brazilian Federal Government is supporting the candidacy of Professor Caldeira Brant.

 Nevertheless, Casella still is and remains a candidate.
 Most recently, Professor Casella has released a statement to diplomatic sources reaffirming his candidacy.
 A few weeks before, Casella had denounced that he had been forced to interrupt his candidacy by the "express determination" of Jair Bolsonaro, "for ideological reasons and in retaliation to positions defended by me in articles and interviews".

 As of 11 August 2022, the nominated candidates for the 2022 election are as follows: